theevann/streamlit-audiorecorder/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://theevann-streamlit-audiorecorder-exampleexample-5ds2ug.streamlitapp.com)

 Audio recorder component for streamlit.
-It creates a button: one click to start recording, one click to stop recording.
+It creates a button to start the recording and takes three arguments: the start button text, the stop button text, and the pause button text.
+If the pause button text is not specified, the pause button is not displayed.
 The component's return value is a [pydub](https://github.com/jiaaro/pydub/) [AudioSegment](https://github.com/jiaaro/pydub/blob/master/API.markdown#audiosegment).
 To play the audio in the frontend, use `st.audio(audio.export().read())`.
 All pydub AudioSegment methods are available, so you can save the audio to a file with `audio.export("audio.wav", format="wav")` for example.